andyhite/redux-jsonapi/README.md

 ### The Basics

-The following will fetch a widget from `http://example.com/widgets/1`, add it to the application state under `api` (indexed by it's ID), and output the new state to the console.
+The following will fetch a widget from `GET http://example.com/widgets/1`, add it to the application state under `api` (indexed by it's ID), and output the new state to the console.

 ```js
 import { createStore, combineReducers } from 'redux';